lilyhuegerich/5G/README.md

 ### [Exploits](5G/UE_VM/Exploit_Scripts/)

+Scripts for a variety of different exploits that can be performed on a Open5gs Core.

 1. **Network Scan** [- Find exposed IPs](5G/UE_VM/Exploit_Scripts/Scan_Network)
 1. **SBI** [- Check what you can find from by utilizing the service based interfaces](5G/UE_VM/Exploit_Scripts/SBI)
     1. Finding functions of IP addresses